Deploy the example to your STM32F7

 cp ./BUILD/DISCO_F746NG/GCC_ARM/mbed.bin /Volumes/DIS_F746NG/

-Depending on your platform, the exact copy command and paths may vary.
-When you have copied the file, the LEDs on the board should start flashing, and the board will eventually reboot with the sample program running.
+Depending on your platform, the exact copy command and paths can vary.
+When you have copied the file, the LEDs on the board should start flashing, and the board eventually reboots with the sample program running.

 Test keyword spotting

 The program outputs recognition results to its serial port.
-To see the output of the program, we will need to establish a serial connection with the board at 9600 baud.
+To see the output of the program, we must establish a serial connection with the board at 9600 baud.

 apt-get install screen to install the package.